-In much of its range, the hardy Mountain Chickadee is closely associated with montane conifer forests and backyard bird feeders, even in the dead of winter.
+In much of its range, the hardy Mountain Chickadee is closely associated with montana conifer forests and backyard bird feeders, even in the dead of winter.
 An intriguing aspect of National Audubon’s climate model projection is the existence of suitable climate “space” in the Arctic for these birds—in winter, but not in summer—though such a range expansion is unlikely.

 Audubon maps that show changing climate suitability for these chickadees are here.

 Join a citizen science project One of the best ways we can track the impacts of climate change in Montana is to monitor our birds.
-Montana Audubon hosts several citizen science projects that allow all to participate.
+Montana Audubon hosts several citizen science projects, including Climate Watch that allow all to participate.

 National Audubon Climate Page A resource for climate news on a national/regional scale.